terdelyi/phanstatic/README.md

 ## Install

-To create a new project just run
+To create a new project just run:

 ```
 composer create-project terdelyi/phanstatic:dev-develop